brave/browser-laptop/docs/state.md

         },
         focused: boolean, // whether the urlbar is focused
         active: boolean, // whether the user is typing in the urlbar
-        autoselected: boolean, // is the urlbar text autoselected }
+        selected: boolean, // is the urlbar text selected }
     }
   }],